NS Class 600

-The NS Class 600 were a class of 65 shunting locomotives built by English Electric in England between 1950–1957 for Nederlandse Spoorwegen (NS).
+The NS Class 600 were a class of 65 shunting locomotives built by English Electric in England between 1950 and 1957 for Nederlandse Spoorwegen (NS).
 The first 10 were built at Dick, Kerr & Co, Preston and the remaining 55 at Vulcan Foundry, Newton-le-Willows.
 They are very similar to the British Rail Class 11.
 Twenty-three locomotives were later fitted with radio remote-control, and renumbered in the range 671–693.

 In 2013 there are still two locomotives active daily in The Netherlands.
 One is active for Railpro in Crailoo and the other is active for LOCON Benelux in Apeldoorn.

 Class 500

 There was also the similar NS Class 500.
 The difference between the two classes is that Class 600 has a "6KT" diesel engine of 400 hp and a Knorr braking system for train use, a Class 500 has a "6K" diesel engine of 350 hp and only an engine brake.

 The first ten locomotives of the class 500 were built for the War Department and were taken on by NS after the war after service in Europe.
 NS subsequently placed orders for a further 35 locomotives.
 There was also an order for 15 locomotives to be delivered without engines that would have an alternative engine fitted in the Netherlands.
 These were numbered as 451-465 briefly before being renumbered to 701–715.